 - The King of France, Louis XIV, particularly liked the scent of the orange blossom flowers, as it soothed his chronic headaches.
 He also added the essence of orange blossom flowers to his drinks and sprinkled the orange flower perfume in his chambers, using silver syringes.

 - The essential oils made from the orange blossom flower tree calm anxiety and are used to treat depression.
 One ton of orange blossoms yields only one kilogram of essential oil.

-- Citrus tangerina, a variety of the orange tree known under the common name Mandarine orange or tangerine, has been cultivated in China for over three millennia.
+- Citrus tangerina, a variety of the orange tree known under the common name Mandarin orange or tangerine, has been cultivated in China for over three millennia.

 - Along with the lemon, the sweet orange tree first arrived in the Americas with Columbus’ second voyage.

-- Several renaissance paintings display oranges on the table during “The Last Supper”.
-Yet since oranges have not been cultivated in the Middle East until the 9th century, this depiction is wrong.
+- Several renaissance paintings display oranges on the table during “The Last Supper.”
+Yet, this depiction is wrong since oranges were not cultivated in the Middle East until the 9th century.

 - The orange blossom flower is the official flower of the American state of Florida.

-- Gabriel Garcia Marquez used the symbolism of the orange blossom flower in his novel “Chronicle of a Death Foretold”.
-One of the protagonists, Angela Vicario, in spite of her lack of chastity, shamelessly wore orange blossom flowers in her gown on the day of her wedding.
+- Gabriel Garcia Marquez used the symbolism of the orange blossom flower in his novel “Chronicle of a Death Foretold.”
+One of the protagonists, Angela Vicario, shamelessly wore orange blossom flowers in her gown on her wedding day despite her lack of purity.

-- In the United States, June 27 is celebrated as the National Orange Blossom Day.
+- June 27 is celebrated as National Orange Blossom Day in the United States.